jakehamilton/dotfiles/README.md

 sudo ./install
 ```

+You'll likely also want to grab the right fonts from [Nerd Fonts](https://nerdfonts.com).

 ## Install (individually)

 If you do not want all of these configuration files, you can install the ones